 Research we fund

 The MND Association has over 30 years of experience identifying and funding the most promising MND research.
-As of 31 December 2019, our research portfolio is approximately £14 million, which includes grants that are currently active or those we are committed to fund.
+As of 31 December 2020, our research grants portfolio is approximately £14.6 million, which consists 85 grants that we are committed to fund.
 These are categorised into four themes:

 These projects aim to understand the causes of MND and focus in on the pivotal biochemical processes involved in the disease that will provide a starting point for the development of new treatments.